 “The Center for Precision Medicine Undergraduate Summer Internship Program not only exposed me to groundbreaking research across several cutting edge disciplines, but also provided the platform and techniques for a successful career in medical research.
-With my mentor designating so much of his time to my learning, I have gained a comprehensive skill set and knowledge of the medically relevant state of substance abuse research from a neurobiological perspective” (Alex Horn, 2018 program participant).
+With my mentor designating so much of his time to my learning, I have gained a comprehensive skill set and knowledge of the medically relevant state of substance abuse research from a neurobiological perspective” (Alex H., intern 2018 ).

 CENTER SEMINAR SERIES AND COLLABORATIVE DISCUSSIONS

 OMICS WORKSHOPS AND LECTURES

 In fall of 2018, the Center for Precision Medicine started a new Omics 201 1-hr lecture series based on the successful “Omics 101 Workshop” with more in-depth information ons tate-of-the-art “omics” methods and technologies.

 The Center for Precision Medicine held an Omics 101 workshop in July 2018, organized by Center faculty Dr. Ellen Quillen: